 Note: If you’re not using organic fruit, it’s best to go ahead and peel it.
 You’ll lose some of the fiber, but you won’t be eating pesticides.
-Plus, your fruit leather will be more transparent than if it contained the peels.
+Your fruit leather will be more transparent, too.

 - 2 cups fresh fruit, chopped